THE LIFE CYCLE OF STARS

 residual core ...

-... so, the residues of the supernova
+... and, the residues of the supernova

 incredibly dense objects - the neutron star or a black hole.